 - Increased Risk of Infection: especially in people with a history of splenectomy (surgical removal of the spleen)

 - Iron Overload can occur from frequent therapeutic blood transfusions and increased hemolytic events.
-Excess iron deposition can cause increased oxidative stress to the body, resulting in damage to various body systems and causing: skin discoloration, abnormal heart rate and heart failure, chronic joint pain, enlargement of the spleen and liver (hepatosplenomegaly), cirrhosis and liver failure, diabetes mellitus, hypothyroidism, and early-onset Parkinson's disease.
+Excess iron deposition can contribute to increased oxidative stress in the body, potentially affecting various body systems and causing: skin discoloration, abnormal heart rate and heart function, chronic joint pain, enlargement of the spleen and liver (hepatosplenomegaly), liver challenges, blood sugar imbalances, thyroid function changes, and early-onset movement disorders.

 How Is Alpha Thalassemia Diagnosed?